Anatomy as a Road Map to Experiencing Your Body

 Do you need to know anatomy when doing yoga?
-Not really.

 If you've already got good body awareness and control, if you are good at clearly defining what you feel and experience, then you don't really need to learn anatomy to do yoga.